influxdata/k8s-kapacitor-autoscale/README.md

 You may have noticed that new nodes are not immediately added once a new threshold is crossed.
 This is because we have instructed Kapacitor to only increase the number of replicas at most once per minute.
 This is so that we give the new nodes that have been added a chance to warm up and for the cluster as a whole to stabilize.
-Typically you would set this value to how ever long is takes a new pods to get up and running.
+Typically you would set this value to however long is takes a new pods to get up and running.
 In our simple example the app can start up much faster because it does so little.
 Feel free to play with the cooldown settings to see how it reacts.